nilsbunger/parcel-browser/README.md

 * `poetry env info` : show info about the virtual environment
 * `poetry show --tree`: show the dependency tree
 * `poetry install`: install dependencies based on pyproject.toml and poetry.lock into a venv.
+* `poetry shell` : start a shell in the virtual environment.
+That shell will give you the right python version and all the packages installed.
+NOTE: I think this is not necessary with the mamba-based environment.

 # System architecture